goFrendiAsgard/static-blog/content/notebooks/neuralnetwork.md

 We have just jump into a problem named `overfitting`.
 Overfitting is a problem where our predictor/regressor is correct for the training data, but incorrect for the testing data.

-Another problems with our approach are:
+Technically, the problem with our approach are:

+* overfitting
 * we naively believe that w1, w2, and w3 are integer
 * we naively believe that the predictor is a straight linear line.
 Probably we need some logarithm, power, and other eccentric operations in order to get the correct predictor/classifier
+* we naively believe that we can try all possible solutions

-Neural networks can definitely solve our two last problems.
+Neural networks can only solve the three last problems.

 Overfitting is still a common problem in machine learning.
+Unfortunately, the only way to deal with overfitting is by provide more `training data`.

 # Neural Network approach